 (3) Over-the-counter whitening have abrasives and even smaller peroxide content, which poses a higher risk of damaging tooth enamel; results show after 6 months of continued use.

-We recommend option 2 for the best long term results, and the ease of being able to do again down the track without the cost.
+We recommend option 1 or 2 for the best long term results, and the ease of being able to do again down the track without the cost.

 How long does the procedure take?

-After the initial checkup wherein the dentist will take an impression of your teeth.
+We offer an initial free checkup, where Dr. Luke will ascertain whether you're suitable for teeth whitening.
+If so, he will take an impression of your teeth.
 Custom made bleach trays are then constructed, and clear instructions are given with the highest grade, legal, bleaching solution.
-You will need to wear the trays for 45mins- 2hours per day, for 2 weeks, or longer, depending on desired result.
+You will need to wear the trays at home or in our dental chair, for 45mins- 2hours per day, for 2 weeks, or longer, depending on the desired result.